-For ease of reference, the relevant sections of the Act are quoted in Annexure A and the Regulations are quoted in Annexure B.
+The relevant sections of the Act are quoted in Annexure A and the Regulations are quoted in Annexure B.

 4. Application of the law

 4.1 Introduction

 In order to qualify for either the additional investment allowance or additional training allowance, the company must be engaged in an "industrial project" (see 4.2) which qualifies as an "industrial policy project" (see 4.3).
 Enhanced allowances may be claimed if the industrial policy project is approved with preferred status (see 4.4).